Princess Cyd: Cast

-Matthew Quattrocki as Ridley, a neighborhood boy who Cyd has a brief romantic connection with.

-Stephen Cone has a voice cameo as the 911 caller at the beginning of the film.
+Stephen Cone has an uncredited voice cameo as the 911 caller at the beginning of the film.

 Production

 Principal photography for Princess Cyd took place in Chicago from August 31 to September 25, 2016.
 Cone had originally conceived the story as taking place in his childhood home of South Carolina, as with his 2011 breakout film The Wise Kids.
-Cone later decided to shift the story to Chicago, however, recalling, "...I was walking down Sunnyside Avenue one day, towards my friend's house at Damen and Sunnyside, and I love the houses along the way there, and suddenly the story just kind of shifted in my head."
+Cone later decided to shift the story to Chicago, however, recalling, "I was walking down Sunnyside Avenue one day, towards my friend's house at Damen and Sunnyside, and I love the houses along the way there, and suddenly the story just kind of shifted in my head."
 He added, "I thought, very easily one of these houses could be inhabited by a well-regarded Chicago author, and maybe this is a summer tale set in Chicago.
 So suddenly this female-led excursion into Chicago became a love letter to women, a love letter to Chicago, a love letter to queerness."

-The character of Katie was written without any gender in mind; it wasn't decided until casting whether the character would be male, female, or non-binary.
+The character of Katie was written without any gender in mind; it was not decided until casting whether the character would be male, female, or non-binary.

-Special permission was granted from James Baldwin's estate to use writing excerpt's during the dinner party scene.
+Special permission was granted from James Baldwin's estate to use excerpts from his work during the dinner party scene.

 Release

-Before going on to screen at the BFI London Film Festival and wider acclaim, the film had its world premiere at the Maryland Film Festival on May 4, 2017.
+Princess Cyd had its world premiere at the Maryland Film Festival on May 4, 2017.
 Its New York City premiere was held at the BAMcinemaFest on June 17, 2017.
-The film was picked up by Wolfe Video in May 2017 for a theatrical and VOD release.
+The film also screened at the BFI London Film Festival in October 2017.
+In May 2017, the film was picked up by Wolfe Releasing for a theatrical and VOD release.
+Princess Cyd was given a limited theatrical release in New York City and Chicago on November 3, 2017, and Los Angeles on December 1, followed by a DVD release on December 5.

-For a period in 2020, it was streaming on the Criterion Channel.